Knetic/govaluate/README.md

 | !                          	| **X**                 	| **X**           	| Inverts         	|
 | Negate (-)                 	| Multiplies by -1        	| **X**           	| **X**           	|

 It may, at first, not make sense why a Date supports all the same things as a number.
 In this library, dates are treated as the unix time.
 That is, the number of seconds since epoch.
 In practice this means that sub-second precision with this library is impossible (drop an issue in Github if this is a deal-breaker for you).
 It also, by association, means that you can do operations that you may not expect, like taking a date to the power of two.
 The author sees no harm in this.
+Your date probably appreciates it.

-Complex types and structs are not supported as literals nor parameters.
+Complex types, arrays, and structs are not supported as literals nor parameters.
 All numeric constants and variables are converted to float64 for evaluation.

 Benchmarks
 --